Assistant Professor of Law

 Legal Research Center

-Anna Laakmann’s teaching and scholarly interests are in the areas of intellectual property, law and technology, and health policy.
-Her research focuses on exploring the ways in which the patent, regulatory, and tort systems interact to impact scientific research, health care markets, the practice of medicine, and population health.
-Prior to joining Lewis & Clark, Anna was a Visiting Assistant Professor and Shughart Scholar at Penn State Dickinson School of Law.
-Before her transition to academia, Anna was manager of technology development and commercialization at a medical research institute outside Philadelphia, where she evaluated the patentability and commercial potential of scientific discoveries, managed patent prosecution, and negotiated license agreements with biopharmaceutical companies.
-She also served as a consultant for BioStrategy Partners, a nonprofit organization that provides technology and business development services to start-up life sciences companies in the Greater Philadelphia region.
-She is admitted to practice in Pennsylvania and before the U.S. Patent and Trademark Office.
+Anna Laakmann’s teaching and scholarship focus on biomedical innovation policy.
+Her research explores the ways in which the intellectual property, regulatory, and tort systems impact scientific research, health care markets, the practice of medicine, and population health.
+Professor Laakmann’s recent and forthcoming work includes publications in the UC Irvine Law Review, Cardozo Law Review, Alabama Law Review, and Michigan Telecommunications and Technology Law Review, among others.
+Prior to joining Lewis & Clark, she was a Visiting Assistant Professor and Shughart Scholar at Penn State Dickinson School of Law.
+Before she entered the legal academy, Laakmann was manager of technology development and commercialization at a medical research institute outside Philadelphia, where she evaluated the patentability and commercial potential of scientific discoveries, managed patent prosecution, and negotiated license agreements with biopharmaceutical companies.
+She also served as a consultant for a nonprofit organization that provides technology and business development services to start-up life sciences companies.

 Specialty Areas & Course Descriptions